samirkumardas/jmuxer/README.md

 Available options are:

 *node* - String ID of a video tag / Reference of the HTMLVideoElement.
 Required field for browsers.

 *mode* - Available values are: both, video and audio.
 Default is both

-*flushingTime* - Buffer flushing time in seconds.
-Default value is 1500 miliseconds.
+*flushingTime* - Buffer flushing time in milliseconds.
+Default value is 1500 milliseconds.

+*maxDelay* - Maximum delay time in milliseconds.
+Default value is 500 milliseconds.

 *clearBuffer* - true/false.
 Either it will clear played media buffer automatically or not.
 Default is true.

 *fps* - Optional value.
 Frame rate of the video if it is known/fixed value.
 It will be used to find frame duration if chunk duration is not available with provided media data.

+*readFpsFromTrack* - true/false.
+Will read FPS from MP4 track data instead of using (above) fps value.
+Default is false.

 *onReady* - function.
 Will be called once MSE is ready.